organix/uFork/ufork-wasm/awp.md

 - a secure name (globally unique)
 - an address (optional)

-An acquaintance is selected from a store using its petname.
-Petnames are non-negative integers.
+An acquaintance is selected from a store using its petname, a non-negative integer that indexes into the acquaintances array.
+A store always contains at least one acquaintance: itself, with petname 0.

 Names and addresses must be OED-encodable values.

 It is possible to become acquainted with a party that does not disclose an address.
 In such cases, communication is only possible whilst that party is